agiledev-students-fall2022/final-project-team-study-buddy/CONTRIBUTING.md

 ## Rules

-- If a member will miss a meeting, they must notify at least 24 hours in advance.
+- If a member will miss a meeting, they must notify ASAP (ideally 24 hours before).
+- If a member misses 3 meetings without reason, they will be unassigned from their stories and the project will continue without them.
 - If a member wants to integrate a new or different library, they must notify the other group members first.
 - Every merge must first be reviewed by another group member.
 - During the meeting, when assigning user stories members must come to a general consensus on and estimate of how long the story should take.
-- In the case where a user story is not completed on time, either the product owner or scrum master should pick up the slack.
+- In the case where a user story is not completed on time, it will be opened up to the group and then if no one else is available, either the product owner or scrum master should pick up the slack.

 ## Dev Environment